-$\label{eq:primary_IDE_Master/Slave, Secondary IDE Master/Slave, Third IDE Master, and Fourth IDE Master$
+Primary IDE Master/Slave, Secondary IDE Master/Slave, Third IDE Master, and Fourth IDE Master

-Use these items to set the parameters of Primary IDE Master/Slave, Secondary IDE Master/Slave, Third and Fourth IDE Master slots.
-Press <Enter> to activate the following sub-items.
+These settings allow the user to set the parameters of Primary IDE Master/Slave, Secondary IDE Master/Slave, Third and Fourth IDE Master slots.
+Hit <Enter> to activate the following submenu screen for detailed options of these items.
 Set the correct configurations accordingly.
+The items included in the submenu are: